2510shubhi/titanic_problem/README.md

 # titanic_problem_kaggle
-1. Download the tain.csv and test.csv datasets.
+1. Download the train.csv and test.csv datasets.
 2. the models implemented are:
   Deep neural networks
   Random Forest